 One of the men I recognized from another publication.
 Of the remaining four men, one was dressed for the part, complete with cowboy hat and boots.
 One was a middle-aged overweight gent.
 He wore a suit and tie and seemed to be constantly complaining about one thing or another.
 The third was a nervous type who smoked unfiltered cigarettes and didn’t say much.
 The fourth turned out to be the honorary Mayor of Saragossa who had come along for the ride.

 The women were interesting.
 One clearly looked out of place.
-She wore stretch pants and high heels.
+She wore stretch pants, high heels and a little too much make-up.
 Two seemed very business-like.
 They were there for a story and not much else.
 The fourth didn’t look like she wanted to be there at all.
 She looked like she had a hell of a Friday night.
-My guess is she would rather be sleeping it off in a warm bed, not out here at 5am standing around in the cold morning chill.
+My guess is she would rather be sleeping it off in a warm bed, not standing outside in the cold morning chill.

 The stagecoach was the same one I had seen at Saragossa.
-A pretty thing all freshly painted and shined up for the occasion.
+An original Concord built by Abbot and Downing.
+A pretty little thing all freshly painted and shined up for the occasion.

 After some last minute instructions from the driver, we loaded up.
 The Mayor would sit in the ‘box’ with the driver and the man riding shotgun.
 The other nine of us would be inside.
 We lined up and one by one stepped into the coach.
 The driver stuck his head through the open window to make sure we were situated before he took off.

 The coach didn’t look big enough to hold us all and I was beginning to wonder if someone might have to be left behind.
-I was taking up the rear and I sure as hell didn’t want it to be me.
+I was last in line and I sure as hell didn’t want it to be me.
 The first six made it in just fine.
 That’s when things slowed down.

 “OK,” spoke the driver.
 “This is a genuine reenactment.
 As you can see, there are three seats in this coach.
 One on each end and the bench down the middle.
 There’s three people to a seat.
 It’s tight, but we will all fit.
 Slide together, get to know your neighbor and make room for one more person on each seat.